YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 ---
 title: "Just How Much Faster Are the GNOME 46 Terminals?"
-date: 2024-04-05T10:52:00+04:00
+date: 2024-04-06T12:00:00+04:00
 tags:
 - gnome
 - planet-gnome
 - profiling
 - latency
 summary: |
-    I use a hardware latency tester to measure how much the VTE-based terminals improved from GNOME&nbsp;45 to GNOME&nbsp;46.
+    I use a hardware latency tester to measure how much the VTE-based terminals improved from GNOME 45 to GNOME 46.
-draft: true
 ---

 ![](./header.jpg)

-THIS IS A DRAFT.

 [VTE] (Virtual TErminal library) is the library underpinning various GNOME terminal emulators.
 It provides a GTK widget that shows a terminal view, which is used in apps like [GNOME Terminal], [Console], [Black Box], [Tilix], [Terminator], [Ptyxis], and others.
 It also powers embedded terminals in [Builder] and [Workbench].

-Over the GNOME&nbsp;46 cycle, VTE has seen a *lot* of performance improvements.
+Over the GNOME 46 cycle, VTE has seen a *lot* of performance improvements.
-Christian Hergert mentioned some of them in his blog posts [about VTE](https://blogs.gnome.org/chergert/2023/10/03/vte-performance-improvements/) and [about his work in GNOME&nbsp;46](https://blogs.gnome.org/chergert/2024/03/25/gnome-45-46-retrospective/).
+Christian Hergert mentioned some of them in his blog posts [about VTE](https://blogs.gnome.org/chergert/2023/10/03/vte-performance-improvements/) and [about his work in GNOME 46](https://blogs.gnome.org/chergert/2024/03/25/gnome-45-46-retrospective/).
 But how much did the performance actually improve?
 What should you, the user, expect to *feel* after installing a fresh [Fedora] 40 update and launching your favorite terminal?